deekayen/eagleboards/_posts/2020-04-09-virtual_board_of_review_guidance.md

 * A copy of the documentation listed above.
 * Even though you are at home, the Board of Review members want to see you at your Scouting best, so please wear your Class-A uniform, or the uniform you normally wear to Troop meetings.
 * A computer with webcam, speakers, and microphone (or headset, if you choose), successfully tested with Zoom.
-    * Check what is appearing in your camera’s view and remove personal, confidential, and inappropriate items that might appear in the background. o Check the lighting of the room to make sure that it is sufficient (includes being able to see your face on the camera).
+    * Check what is appearing in your camera’s view and remove personal, confidential, and inappropriate items that might appear in the background.
+    * Check the lighting of the room to make sure that it is sufficient (includes being able to see your face on the camera).
     * Check your internet connection.
     * Check how your name appears in the Zoom meeting and update it accordingly if needed.